WELCOME TO INCUBATENERGY LABS

-Fires, extreme weather and flooding are becoming all too common.
+Extreme weather, flooding and other related events are becoming all too common.
 Preparing for such events and keeping customers and communities safe, informed and with access to power through them is a top priority.
-Bring your solutions that help us better predict localized events, prevent outages where possible and, when they happen, communicate with our customers and restore power quickly.
+Bring your solutions that help us better prepare, predict localized events, prevent outages where possible and, when they happen, communicate with our customers and restore power quickly.

 Technology can help our workers perform their jobs more safely, efficiently, and effectively.
 Wearables, augmented reality, the convergence of information and operational technologies, the internet of things (IoT), and big data solutions are being combined in creative new ways to help our workforce thrive.
 We’d like to see what you have in this space.